-The GASB 34 reporting model sets forth the minimum criteria (percentage of the liabilities, or expenditures of either fund assets, revenues category the governmental and enterprise combined) for the determination of major funds.
-Office, at its discretion, may elect to present a fund as a major fund.
+The GASB 34 reporting model sets forth the minimum criteria (percentage of the assets, liabilities, revenues or expenditures of either fund category or the governmental and enterprise combined) for the determination of major funds.
+The Office, at its discretion, may elect to present a fund as a major fund.